Thrive

 The two different options available from the Food Stores item on the Tome of Knowledge.

-The World Map
+Map

 Rather than a 3d map, I chose a hand-drawn look to emulate an old-timey feel.
 To access it, the player merely uses the mouse-wheel to zoom in and out.
 When they reach a certain zoom threshold, the map will load in rather than the gameplay area.
 This choice was made for two reasons: it was fluid and intuitive, and it solved our problem with rendering too many entities at maximum zoom levels.